logbie/wfl/Docs/implementation_progress_2025-05-20.md

 # Implementation Progress - May 20, 2025

+## Lexer Position Calculation Fix

+- Fixed issue with token column position reporting in the lexer output
+- The lexer was incorrectly using absolute file offsets as column positions instead of relative positions within each line
+- This caused column numbers to be much larger than the actual line length for tokens later in the file
+- Modified the `lex_wfl_with_positions` function in `src/lexer/mod.rs` to correctly calculate column positions relative to the current line
+- Ensured column values represent positions within a line (starting from 1) rather than offsets from the start of the file

+## Diagnostic CLI Flags Addition

+- Added two new command-line flags to assist in debugging and development:
+  - `--lex`: Dumps the lexer output into a text file and exits
+  - `--ast`: Dumps the abstract syntax tree into a text file and exits
+- Both flags can be used individually or together
+- When either flag is used, the interpreter will not proceed with program execution
+- Output files are created with the same name as the input file plus `.lex.txt` or `.ast.txt` extensions
+- Added detailed formatting for both lexer and AST output to enhance readability

 ## Interpreter Debug Output Redirection

 - Fixed issue where interpreter debug output was being displayed alongside program output